Table of Contents

 And I like my men all incompetent”

-The title of “Manchild” speaks for itself, and the track’s core meaning is delivered with humor and elegance.
+The title of the hit speaks for itself, and the track’s core meaning is delivered with humor and elegance.
 On one level, it’s a powerful girl-boss anthem roasting men based on their immaturities.
 On another, the male/female dynamic is the real — and constant — challenge in any relationship.
-When the “Manchild” lyrics are explained in depth, the narrator exposes her complicity as a more complex truth emerges.
+When the “Manchild” words are explained in depth, the narrator exposes her complicity as a more complex truth emerges.

-It isn’t one of the best 20 songs about forbidden love, or one of the 30 best songs about family and love, but “Manchild” is a fantastic song with great lyrics that describe the complexities of modern love.
+It isn’t one of the best songs about forbidden love, or one of the best songs about family and love.
+But “Manchild” is a fantastic song with great lyrics that describe the complexities of modern love.

 Why “Manchild” Sounds Like a Summer Anthem (Even Though It’s a Roast)